 - Make sure your Dr. Pepper is nice and cold.
 The Almond Dream/ ice cream worked well set out on the counter for a minute or two to get easier to work with.

-- Insert sticks and freeze several hours till solid.
+- Insert sticks and freeze several hours until solid.

-- Run mold briefly under warm water if needed to release easily from the mold.
+- Run popsicle mold briefly under warm water if needed to release popsicles easily from the mold.

 Join the Club!